 The right wing of the OSR tends to congregate with the above two groups, with the exception of the newer "hacks" like Knave.

 örk Borg.
-I also place Dungeon World and Torchbearer in this group, for reasons detailed below.
+I also place Dungeon World and Torchbearer in this group (although more as godparents; see below).
 The left wing of the OSR tends to congregate here.

 Commercial OSR is the realm of the grifters and the lazy; when I say that this branch has no principles I mean more than just rules.
 This is not a community or a coherent set of games, but simply a grouping I use to lump in everyone who adds an OSR search tag on their shitty shovelware on DriveThruRPG.
 They are products, often originally 5th edition in nature, that are or can be converted to old-school D&D with some minimum effort and so are advertised as OSR, but have absolutely nothing old-school about them besides the D&D base and some kind of (usually generic) fantasy setting.
 You can usually see a few of these a month being reviewed on tenfootpole, and the unifying theme is how much writers of these products simply Do.
 Not.
 Get.
 It.
-These are modules that have minimal treasure for proper gold-for-XP games, lots of setpiece and often carefully balanced combat encounters a la 5th edition, oceans of read-aloud text dictating player actions, and minimal player agency in general, but might be set in a dungeon or have orcs or something and so the designer slaps an OSR tag on it in the hopes of higher sales.
+Rather than rulesets, the Commercial OSR is almost entirely rooted in modules.
+These have minimal treasure for proper gold-for-XP games, lots of setpiece and often carefully balanced combat encounters a la 5th edition, oceans of read-aloud text dictating player actions, and minimal player agency in general, but might be set in a dungeon or have orcs or something and so the designer slaps an OSR tag on it in the hopes of higher sales.

 Not included anywhere above is a vague "old games" category.
 Some with no grounding in the history of the OSR have become fixated on the "old-school" part of the OSR label and, taking "old-school" to mean only "older than I am" have begun applying to any suitably (arbitrarily) old RPG.
 As such, you get games like Traveller and Gamma World and RuneQuest and Champions and WEG Star Wars slotted here.
 Some people now ask if 3rd edition D&D is included, seeing as it's over two decades old at this point.
 I think any serious reflection would make a person realize that a so-called movement that can encompass D&D, Bunnies & Burrows, Traveller, and Teenagers From Outer Space is conceptually useless except in the broadest categorizational sense (i.e. "RPGs"), but as this confusion occurs all the same I felt it worth covering.